alban-gerome/javascript/README.md

 <a id="Over"></a>
 ### Override example

 Imagine you want to do a prank to your manager.
 You could take your production website home page, inspect elements on the screen and edit the entire HTML.
 But your boss was not born yesterday and will hit refresh and your prank falls flat.
 But what if you could save the changes so that when your boss refreshes the screen, oh shock and horror, it's still there!
 You can do that with overrides.
 Chrome will do a lookup for saved changes for that page and apply them.
-Here are the stesp to do that, you won't be able to say I didn't give you enough time before April Fools' day:
+Here are the steps to do that, you won't be able to say I didn't give you enough time before April Fools' day:

 1. Open DevTools
 2. Locate the Sources tab